-For 2019, the Compensation Committee approved a 3.5% increase to the base compensation of each of the CEO and CFO, and the CEO approved increases to the base compensation of the remaining three Named Executive Officers.
+For 2023, the Compensation Committee approved a 6.5% increase to the base salary of each of the CEO and CFO, and the CEO approved similar increases to the base salaries of the remaining three Named Executive Officers.
+See "- Compensation of Named Executive Officers".